We require an undergraduate degree (minimum Lower Second) or equivalent alternative qualifications or experience.

 Applicants must hold a recognised professional qualification in social work, nursing, occupational therapy or psychology, and be one of the following.

-- A social worker registered with the Health and Care Professions Council.
+- A social worker registered with Social Work England.

 - A first-level nurse, registered in Sub-Part 1 of the Nurses' Part of the Register maintained under article 5 of the Nursing and Midwifery Order 2001, with the inclusion of an entry indicating their field of practice is mental health or learning disabilities nursing.

-You must be able to provide your HCPC or NMC membership number.
+You must be able to provide your Social Work England or NMC membership number.

 Months of entry